jshodd/academic-kickstart/content/authors/jshodd/_index.md

 ---

-I'm an engineer at heart who likes to build things, break things, and build things that break other things.
+I'm an engineer at heart who likes to build things, break things, and build things that break things.
 I started my career working in a devops shop and carry those mentalities with me as I venture further into the Security industry.
 I have a strong focus on AWS and cloud security, but I am working my way towards the Offensive Security space.